Soopro/sup_emacs_tmTheme/README.md

 If you don't have Themes.tmbundle, you have to find it first, or you can made by your self.

-there is not easy way to install it yet.
+There is not easy way to install it yet.
 Maybe next year when I got free.